What we’re tracking on 3 February 2021

 CIRCLE YOUR CALENDAR-

-Egypt is mounting a full-court press on GERD ahead of the African Union’s annual summit scheduled for Saturday and Sunday (6 and 7 February).
-We have chapter and verse in Current Affairs, below.
+The African Union’s annual summit is scheduled for Saturday and Sunday (6 and 7 February).
 The summit, which will be held virtually, will mark the official end of South Africa’s chairmanship of the AU.
 The Democratic Republic of the Congo will take over the position for one year.